armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/_index.md

 Starting with version 2.27.1, Armory CD follows a Long Term Support (LTS) release model with two LTS releases per year.
 Significant features and changes are packaged into an LTS release.

-Each LTS is supported for at least 1 year from its release date.
-During the supported lifetime of an LTS release, Armory ships patch releases for the LTS that include improvements such as CVE remediation, bug fixes, and performance improvements.
+Armory supports the three (3) most recent major LTS releases.
+During the supported lifetime of an LTS release, Armory ships minor releases for the LTS that include improvements such as CVE remediation, bug fixes, and performance improvements.
+Non-breaking features or enhancements may also be included and will typically be placed behind a feature flag.

+## Feature releases

+Starting with version 2.31.0 Armory CD is introducing feature releases which are an additional type of major release that will complement LTS releases.
+Feature releases will be released in between the two major LTS releases each year and will have a shortened support window of 6 months.

+Feature releases will

+* Enable Armory customer to test and consume Armory & OSS features faster
+* Improve the quality and stability of LTS releases by having changes pre-tested and validated ahead of time within the feature releases

+LTS releases will continue to go out roughly every 6 months with one or two feature releases also going out between them.